-When working with light it is to me like technique of painting.
+Light is to me one technique of painting.
 Using colors and strokes, darkness and light, accents and depth, but with an abstract, more vibrant and immaterial approach than in traditional fine arts.
 Light is a very fundamental part of our perception of space which is why I also always try to evoke a dialogue between my work and the space it inhabits.

 Light can be manipulated in many ways, but whatever I do it remains something I can’t touch.
 That fascinates me.
 Our visual perception is not just what we see, it’s also how we look at it and how we interpret and understand our perception.
-This is the key inspiration to me when working with light.
+This is the key idea for me when I’m working with light.
 I try to find forms, shapes and colors that interests and moves me and bring it forward for the viewer to hold.

 That’s also what I am striving for in my works.
 To create an atmosphere that goes beyond the actual work, creates a context that is personal not only for me but also for the spectator.

 In recent years my working with oil and watercolors has been characterized by my need to express the natural light that I see.
 It’s an interplay between what is actually there if you really look, and what I see inside.
 Both views as truthful to reality.